vZome/vzome/docs/web-component.md

 replaced with "`.shapes.json`".

 You can export such a file from the vZome desktop app.
-Under the "File" menu, find the "Export 3D Rendering..." submenu, and select the "vZome Shapes JSON" item.
+Under the "File" menu, find the "Export 3D Rendering..." submenu, and select the "vZome Shapes JSON (polygons)" item.

 If you are sharing vZome designs using [GitHub sharing](./sharing.html), the preview JSON will be generated and uploaded automatically, each time you share a design.